Smart-Ace-Designs/Astro-MarsRover/README.md

 Nuxt UI includes Tailwind CSS v4.1 by default and does not require a separate installation/configuration of it in the Astro project.
 Both Astro and Vue components can use Tailwind CSS as normal.

-Nuxt UI components are not supported in native Astro components.
+Nuxt UI components are not supported directly in native Astro files.

 When using Nuxt UI with a Vue [Client Island](https://docs.astro.build/en/concepts/islands/#client-islands) component in Astro, it is recommended to wrap the HTML within the [`App`](https://ui.nuxt.com/components/app) component which provides global configuration for all components and is required for the `Toast` and `Tooltip` components.